klstein7/nextjs-wordle-dev-day/docs/03-game-logic.md

 import * as games from "./controllers/game.controller";
 import * as guesses from "./controllers/guess.controller";

+// Export the API controllers
-// This api object is similar to how you might organize your API in Angular services export const api = {
+export const api = {
   games,
   guesses,